emanmks/calendar/README.md

 # Simple PHP Calendar

 Simple PHP Calendar Generated from PHP Non-Framework for Educational Purpose.
-You can generate calendar by two parameter:
+You can generate calendar by specifying:
- 1. Specifying Year
+ 1. Year
- 2. Specifying First Day of Week
+ 2. First Day of Week

 ## Technical Information
  1. Object Oriented